Unlock Peak Efficiency: Benefits of Workflow Automation in 2026

 - **Reduced error rates:** Automation eliminates human error, which can be costly in terms of rework, wasted materials, and customer dissatisfaction.
 The ROI of reducing errors can be substantial, especially in industries with strict quality control requirements.

-- **Reduced operational costs:** Automation can streamline processes, reduce paperwork, and minimize the need for physical storage space.
+- **Reduced operational costs:** Automation can processes, reduce paperwork, and minimize the need for physical storage space.
 Example: Consider a company processing 1,000 invoices per month manually.
 Automation can reduce the processing time per invoice from 30 minutes to 5 minutes, freeing up significant employee time and reducing operational costs related to data entry and error correction.

 For example, accounts payable automation software can receive invoices digitally, extract the necessary information, route them for approval, and schedule payments automatically.
 This eliminates the need for manual data entry, reduces the risk of errors, and accelerates the payment process.
 RPA bots can also handle tasks like data migration and system integration with minimal human intervention.